arouyan/lakeFS/docs/integrations/presto_trino.md

 ---
 layout: default
 title: Presto/Trino
-description: This section covers how you can start using lakeFS with Presto/Trino, an open source distributed SQL query engine
+description: This section show how you can start using lakeFS with Presto/Trino, an open source distributed SQL query engine.
 parent: Integrations
 nav_order: 40
 has_children: false